Lie monads and dualities: Dualities between Lie algebras and Hopf algebras

 All of these three equalities use the fact that $\Delta$ is compatible with $\lambda_{H}$. \\We now consider the diagram on the right hand side.
 Let us check that $(\eta\ot H\ot\ \eta\ot H)\circ\lambda_{H}=\lambda_{H\ot H}\circ (\eta\ot H\ot\ \eta\ot H)$:

 All of these equalities use the compatibility of $\eta$ with $\lambda_{H}$.
-Similar computations are made for the other three components of $\alpha$. \begin{lemma}\lelabel{YPoperatorP(H)} $\lambda_{P(H)}$ is a YB-operator of order two for $P(H)$. \end{lemma} \begin{proof} We have, by the universal property of the equalizer, that
+Similar computations are made for the other three components of $\alpha$. \begin{lemma}\lelabel{YPoperatorP(H)} $\lambda_{P(H)}$ is an involutive YB-operator for $P(H)$. \end{lemma} \begin{proof} We have, by the universal property of the equalizer, that